nova-core-creatives/LitSpaceHome/content/blog/weebly.md

 If you need help, you can search the WordPress Codex, which is a database of documentation for WordPress.
 Alternatively, you can search Google for tutorials on how to do anything you want to do with WordPress.
 And if all else fails, you can ask for help in the WordPress support forums.

 In contrast, Weebly does not have as many resources available to help users.
-They d do have a support forum, but it is not as active as the WordPress support forums.
-Additionally, WordPress has its thriving Stack Exchange where questions are actually answered.
+They do have a support forum, but it is not as active as the WordPress support forums.
+Additionally, WordPress has its thriving [Stack Exchange](https://wordpress.stackexchange.com/) where questions are actually answered.
 Whereas, we've seen one too many questions left unanswered on its competitor's forum.

 ### Conclusion

 In conclusion, Weebly is not the best platform for web design.
 It is limiting in terms of customization and features, and it is not as well supported as WordPress.
 If you are looking to create a website, you should consider using WordPress instead.
 It is more flexible, more powerful, and more supported.
 Plus, it's free!
-If you're curious about transitioning, or what's possible with WordPress or even your own custom site, drop us a line below and we'll be here for you.
+If you're curious about transitioning, or what's possible with WordPress or even your own custom site, [drop us a line](https://novacore.info/contact) below and we'll be here for you.